Cavalcata Sarda, the festival of beauty

 a deep and authentic sense of community

 The rhythm of the cantu a tenore singers takes turns with the thundering sound of the horses.
 Horesmen and Amazons offer breads, pastries and the first fruits of the season to spectators and Authorities.
 The rhythmic trot soon explodes into a daring race: the horsemen from Sedilo and the Sartiglia riders from Oristano.
 The Mamuthones of Mamoiada and the Boes and Merdules of Ottana captivate spectators and photographers with their fascinating and mysterious masks.
 The launeddas of the Sarrabus region accompany the procession and the final evening.
 These are the sounds and colours, music and dances, jewels and costumes of the Cavalcata Sarda of Sassari, where every year, on the second last Sunday in May, the unique identities of all the island communities meet each other.
-An unforgettable, rich show of majesty, a great spring festivity and the biggest lay event in Sardinia.
+An unforgettable, rich show of majesty, a great spring festivity and the biggest lay event in Sardinia, now in its 73rd edition.

 Donne in abito tradizionale